ihmeuw/vivarium/docs/source/concepts/results.rst

     - | A named tuple of population filtering details.
 The first item is a Pandas
       | query string to filter the population down to the simulants who should be
       | considered for the observation.
 The second item is a boolean indicating whether
-      | to exclude untracked simulants from the observation.
+      | to include untracked simulants from the observation.
   * - | :attr:`when <vivarium.framework.results.observation.Observation.when>`
     - | Name of the lifecycle phase the observation should happen.
 Valid values are:
       | "time_step__prepare", "time_step", "time_step__cleanup", or "collect_metrics".